-Strategy 2.5: Support the expansion of apprenticeship programs.
+STRATEGY 2.5: Support the expansion of apprenticeship programs

-The U.S. Bureau of Labor Statistics (BLS) defines an apprenticeship as "a formal relationship between a worker and sponsor," typically an employer or labor organization, and typically a skilled trade.
+The U.S. Bureau of Labor Statistics (BLS) defines an apprenticeship as "a formal relationship between a worker and sponsor," often in a skilled trade.
 These programs have been traditionally found in construction, manufacturing and healthcare; however, apprenticeships in many other fields, such as human resources, can and should be explored.
 Apprenticeships offer on-the-job training and technical instruction, providing both practical and theoretical understanding of the occupation.
 Our region should work collaboratively with the New Jersey Apprenticeship Network (NJAN) to support and promote state programs, such as the Pre-Apprenticeship in Career Education (PACE) and the Growing Apprenticeship in Nontraditional Sectors (GAINS), increase awareness of these programs to private employers and potential participants, especially those that are underserved and overlooked; and provide technical assistance to Counties in establishing local apprenticeship programs.

-Strategy 2.6: Expand career exploration opportunities, especially for skilled trades, vocational, and technical programs
+STRATEGY 2.6: Expand career exploration opportunities, especially for skilled trades, vocational, and technical programs